ArchipelagoMW/Archipelago/worlds/noita/docs/en_Noita.md

 Noita is a procedurally generated roguelite.
 During runs in Noita you will find potions, wands, spells, perks, and chests.
 For purposes of Archipelago multiworld functionality, collecting chests, results in an item check.
 Noita items that can be found in other players' games include, gold, max health increase, spell refresh, wands, and perks.
-Additionally, within your player settings YAML you can enable "Bad items" in the pool, resulting in negative effects on the Noita world.
+Additionally, within your player settings YAML you can enable traps in the pool, resulting in negative effects on the Noita world.

 Because chests are quite rare in Noita, the Archipelago Noita mod allows you to set a kill count to spawn chests.